 - Slim and Sleek Construction.

-- Clip to hang the backpack onto your locker.
+- Clip to hang the backpack onto a locker or wall.

-To finish things off we will be taking a look at the Speedo Large teamster backpack.
+To finish things off, we will be taking a look at the Speedo Teamster 2.0 backpack.
 This is a really popular swimming backpack with an awesome design and some cool features.

 The Speedo Teamster backpack is very spacious and will provide more than enough room to store your racing suits, goggles, and swimming gear.
 The bag has a large main compartment and many additional pockets, totaling for 35L of space, which is more than enough for most swimmers.

-Further, the Speedo Teamster backpack has a water-resistant bottom to protect all of your swimming gear and belongings inside.
-The exterior is also durable and abrasion-resistant and you won’t have to worry about the backpack getting damaged easily.
+Further, the backpack has a water-resistant bottom to protect all of your swimming gear and belongings inside.
+The exterior is also durable and abrasion-resistant, and you won’t have to worry about the backpack getting damaged easily.

-Overall, I really like the Speedo Large Teamster backpack.
-It is a nice swimming backpack with a lot of space, cool features and as a bonus, it’s available in a wide range of colors.
+Overall, I really like the Speedo Teamster 2.0 backpack.
+It is a nice swimming backpack with plenty of space, cool features, and as a bonus, it’s available in a wide range of colors.

 Quick overview of the Speedo Large Teamster Backpack-